Bayesian Search for Robust Optima: Evaluation

 \subsection{Analysis}

-The convergence plots in Figure \ref{fig:convergence-plots} show the difference between the state of the optimiser and the value of the true robust minimum.
-They demonstrate that our sweet spot optimisation procedure is generally capable of locating and exploiting robust optima with a small number of observations of the underlying expensive function.
-However, we note that all methods perform significantly less well in $D=10$ dimensions and none of the methods is able to locate the robust optimum for the Levy03 or stepped sphere functions.
+The convergence plots in Figure~\ref{fig:convergence-plots-5d} and Figure~\ref{fig:convergence-plots-10d} show the regret, namely the difference between the state of the optimiser and the value of the true robust minimum.
+They demonstrate that our robust optimisation procedure is generally capable of locating and exploiting robust optima with a small number of observations of the underlying expensive function.
+However, we note that all methods perform significantly less well in $D=10$ dimensions and none of the methods are able to locate a good value for the robust optimum for the Levy03 or stepped sphere functions.

+A summary of all of the tested algorithms over all of the functions is shown as a critical difference plot \cite{demvsar2006statistical} in Figure~\ref{fig:cd_plots}.
+Of the five competing sampling functions, $w(\cdot)$, sampling at the most uncertain location within the robust region consistently enables better convergence in $D = 5$ dimensions.
+In $D = 10 $ dimensions the performance of our algorithm with several sampling methods and StableOpt are statistically indistinguishable using the Wilcoxon signed rank test at $p = 0.05$.

-Of the three competing sampling functions, $w(\cdot)$, sampling at the most uncertain location within the sweet spot or at random consistently produce the best result in terms of final solution quality and convergence rate.
-The success of these methods is largely because of the increased exploration of the best-so-far robust region, which leads to more even coverage of observations in that key region.
-The benefits of increased exploration are evident for the step function $f_5$ in $D=5$ dimensions where the most uncertain method is the only method that explores the bottom of the parabolic bowl containing the step sufficiently to locate the optimum.
+The success of the most uncertain sampling strategy with $D=5$ is largely because of the increased exploration of the best-so-far robust region, which leads to more even coverage of observations in that key region.
+The benefits of increased exploration are evident for the Stepped Sphere $f_5$ in $D=5$ dimensions where the most uncertain method is the only method of ours that explores the bottom of the parabolic bowl containing the step sufficiently to locate the optimum.
 In higher dimensions we conjecture that the model of the function is not sufficiently good to allow identification of the most uncertain point.

-Figure \ref{fig:2d-sampling-comparison} shows the typical search pattern for each of the three sampling methods and ur Rehman et al.'s approach after 50 iterations on the two-dimensional Styblinski-Tang function \cite{styblinski1990experiments}; each run was initialised from the same set of 3 Latin hypercube samples.
-It is clear from this example that both the ``random'' and ``most uncertain'' sampling schemes have made better estimates of the robust optimum.
-In addition, the ``most uncertain'' sampling scheme has been the most exploratory over the remainder of the domain, and has lead to the most even coverage of observations at the robust optimum.
+Figure~\ref{fig:bumpedbowl-sample-locations} shows the typical search pattern for each of the five sampling methods, StableOpt, and ur Rehman et al.'s approach after 30 iterations on the two-dimensional Bumped Bowl function \cite{mirjalili2016obstacles}.
+Each run was initialised from the same set of 3 Latin hypercube samples.
+It is clear from this example that both the ``most uncertain'' sampling scheme has made a better estimate of the robust optimum.
+In addition, the ``most uncertain'' sampling scheme has been exploratory over the remainder of the domain, and has lead to the most even coverage of observations at the robust optimum.